 Making the program search in both directions involves very small changes.
 We initialize the c-list to contain both the starting and finishing nodes, and we maintain a bit in each node indicating whether that node was found as a result of the search from the start or from the finish.
-The first common node is the midpoint (or one of a pair of midpoints).
+This node is the midpoint.